Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 ### Real-Time Price Discovery

 How quickly do markets incorporate new information?
-A clean test occurs in <context title="Angelini & De Angelis (2026).
-Live-game NBA markets on Kalshi with public game state continuously updated.">**live sports markets**</context>, where public information arrives continuously with precise timestamps.

-In NBA game markets on Kalshi, a one-minute change in the benchmark win probability (derived from pre-game odds and current game state) predicts a 0.64-for-1 change in the Kalshi midpoint on impact.
-This underreaction is economically significant: prices drift for several minutes after the initial benchmark shift, suggesting markets update gradually rather than immediately.

-This is not evidence of fundamental inefficiency.
-Rather, it reflects <context title="Trading frictions, bid-ask spreads, and information acquisition costs.">**market microstructure friction**</context>.
-Prices under-react when liquidity is thin or information is noisy, then back-fill over minutes as traders process the signal and add liquidity.
+Live sports markets provide a useful natural experiment, where public information (score changes, clock state) arrives continuously with precise timestamps.
+Anecdotal evidence from Kalshi's live market performance suggests that prices adjust within minutes of material game state changes, though rigorous quantification of this "price discovery lag" requires order-level data and detailed game-time event logging that falls outside the scope of this analysis.

+The key qualitative finding: prediction market prices do not instantaneously reflect all available public information.
+This is not evidence of fundamental inefficiency; rather, it reflects <context title="E.g., bid-ask spreads tie up capital, traders have limited attention, information processing takes time, and markets operate in discrete ticks rather than continuously.">**market microstructure frictions**</context>.
+Markets with sufficient liquidity recover quickly, but thin markets can lag for extended periods.

 ### Cross-Platform Convergence